Click or tap on any image to see all from this page enlarged.

 I found it a very gentle and attractive spot, and one of the most stunning pieces created by this sculptor.
 George Wingfield Digby nicely observed, it “seems to lie in the womb of time with quiet assurance”.

 One of two sculptures at Dartington Hall by Austro-Hungarian sculptor Willi Soukop.
 This sculpture was commissioned by the Elmhirsts after they had bought his earlier bronze piece (‘donkey’).

 Soukop was one of several artist and performers who took refuge at Dartington to escape from the Nazis.
 He taught sculpture part-time at Dartington’s Arts Department, then at the Adult Education Centre in Dartington, then other art colleges in London.
 He was an early tutor to Elizabeth Frink.

 The piece is actually a fountain, with a gentle jet of water rising in the back of the birds.
 Its continuous damp state has led to a prolific coating of moss on parts of the piece.
 I was drawn to its poetry.

 This rather splendid example of Gothic architecture has an interesting past.
 It began life in the fourteenth century nearer to the hall.
-In 1850 Mr Pearson, the owner of the time, restored the building, and then decided to move it nearer to the village twenty years later.
+In 1850, Mr Pearson, the owner at the time, restored the building, and then decided to move it nearer to the village twenty years later.